 - A statement of financial or other relationships of a declarable nature (i.e., commercial associations that might lead to a conflict of interest), including disclosure of sources of support in the form of sponsorship, grants, materials (drugs) or equipment, and editorial or manuscript support.
 In case there are no disclosures of a declarable nature, or acknowledgements for financial or editorial support, this should be clearly stated.

-General: Manuscripts submitted should be in English and written for an international, general medicine readership.
+General: Manuscripts submitted should be in English, using US spellings, and written for an international, general medicine readership.
 Where national or regional issues are discussed, the international context should also be considered.
 When a licensed drug or device is being discussed outside its licensed indication, this must be made clear to the reader.

 All complete submissions will be acknowledged by the Editorial Office upon receipt.
 Please note that manuscripts without a covering letter or a Disclosure Form will not be considered to be ‘complete’ submissions.